-Advice from the Legal Aid Society and Nashville Pro Bono Program on finding a Lawyer
+Advice from the Legal Aid Society on finding a Lawyer

-The Legal Aid Society and the Nashville Pro Bono Program don’t have free lawyers to help every person with every case.
+The Legal Aid Society doesn’t have free lawyers to help every person with every case.
 They can’t help with any criminal cases or cases that are “fee-generating.”
 A case is fee-generating if the lawyer’s fee can be paid from money you may get.

 If they aren’t able to help you, here are some ways to find a lawyer:

 - Ask a friend: Talk to your friends and family.
 Ask for the names of lawyers that they have used.
 Call that lawyer and ask if she or he can help with your type of problem.
 If the lawyer can’t help, ask the lawyer to refer you to a lawyer who might help with that kind of problem.